TheDoctorTTV/bs-stream-overlay/README.md

 DataPuller exposes some fields that BS+ SO does not, including NJS and (depending on the map) a BSR key.
 Unavailable values are shown as a dash or hidden when using BS+.

 # Disclaimer
-This project was made with the assitance of AI.
+This project was made with the assistance of AI.